grushkom/cs143finalproj/README.md

          git push

-## Contents of the repository
+## Contents of the repository and Instructions

 ### picam

 Picam is a HTML/CSS/JS interface for the Raspberry Pi camera, which is accessible over the local access point.

-The Local IP address for accessing picam is [http://171.20.11.10/html/picam/](http://171.20.11.10/html/picam/).
+In order to launch picam, make sure your RPi, as well as all other devicea are connected to the same mobile hotspot, while RPi has [Apache2](https://httpd.apache.org).
+Check the status of the server by running the following in the terminal:

+    sudo service apache2 status

+If the apache server is not runnning for whatever reason, run the following:

+    sudo service apache2 start

+The server should be good to go.
+The picam itself will be accessible at the following link: [http://171.20.11.10/html/picam/](http://171.20.11.10/html/picam/)

 ### PiViewer

 PiViewer is an localhost HTML/CSS/JS interface for streaming Google Cardboard - compatible livestream from the RPi camera.
 The Local IP address for accessing picam is [http://171.20.11.10/html/PiViewer/](http://171.20.11.10/html/PiViewer/).

+PiViewer is also run by the [Apache2](https://httpd.apache.org) server.
+Check the status of the server by running the following in the terminal:

+    sudo service apache2 status
+If the apache server is not runnning for whatever reason, run the following:

+    sudo service apache2 start.

+The server should be good to go.
+The picam itself will be accessible at the following link: [http://171.20.11.10/html/picam/](http://171.20.11.10/html/picam/)

 ### servoPWM

-ServoPWM is a folder with files that control the servo.
-It does so using Python, and specifically its library ...
+servoPWM is a folder with files that control the servo.
+It does so using Python, and specifically its library RPi.GPIO.
+The directory contains two files: calibration.py and servoPWM.py.

-## Problem Statement

-Currently, there are few consumer solutions on the market that integrate Virtual Reality and Drones.
-Being able to use VR for controlling the drone allows for more intuitive control, which has applications in a variety of fields, where full immersion control is an unmet need, such as surveillance, emergency rescue services, reconnaissance in hard-to-reach areas, and entertainment.
+calibration.py is the file we used to calibrate the servo.
+In order to run it, first connect the servo to the VCC, GND, and pin 32 pins according to the color scheme.
+Then, run the following command in the servoPWM folder:

+    sudo python calibration.py

+servoPWM is the code that actually runs the servo for the purposes of integration with VR.
+In order to execute it as a part of the VRView system, execute in the same folder:

+    sudo python servoPWM.py

 ## Hardware Used